 A page from “Spree for All”

 pencil art by James Lloyd, and finished art.

 Bongo Comics may be no more, but like The Simpsons, Futurama, and SpongeBob Squarepants, the characters and their stories will continue to have a lasting impact on fans and the industry where they were created.
 In comics, no story is ever truly done or lost.

-Back issue racks will hold Bongo books for years to come, they’ll remain available on the Comixology website and app, and passed around between friends and family, they’ll keep kids entertained on long car rides and over summer vacations, always just an arm’s reach away to help stave off boredom.
+Back issue racks will hold Bongo books for years to come, they’ll remain available on the Simpsons Store and Futuramaland apps, and passed around between friends and family, they’ll keep kids entertained on long car rides and over summer vacations, always just an arm’s reach away to help stave off boredom.